RMI-PACTA/r2dii.match/README.md

 `match_name()` scores the match between names in a loanbook dataset (lbk; columns `name_direct_loantaker` and `name_ultimate_parent`) with names in an asset-level dataset (ald; column `name_company`).
-The raw names are first transformed and stored in the columns `simpler_name_lbk` and `simpler_name_ald`, then the similarity between them is scored using `stringdist::stringsim()`.
+The raw names are first transformed and stored in the columns `alias_lbk` and `alias_ald`, then the similarity between them is scored using `stringdist::stringsim()`.

-The process to create the `simpler_name_*` columns applies best-practices commonly used in name matching algorithms, such as:
+The process to create the `alias_*` columns applies best-practices commonly used in name matching algorithms, such as:

   - Remove special characters.
   - Replace language specific characters.